 What is Hyperconverged Infrastructure?

 Hyper-converged infrastructure (HCI) represents a software-defined IT infrastructure.
-HCI has datacenter hardware and uses locally attached storage resources.
-HCI creates flexible building blocks that replace legacy infrastructure such as storage networks, separate servers, storage arrays.
-Hyper-converged infrastructure has the underlying storage abstractions implemented virtually in software rather than physically in hardware (traditional way).
+It has data center hardware and uses locally attached storage resources.
+HCI creates flexible building blocks that replace legacy infrastructure, such as storage networks, separate servers, and storage arrays.
+The underlying storage abstractions are implemented virtually in software rather than physically in hardware (the traditional way).

-So, hyper-converged infrastructure (HCI) is a software-defined, unified system that combines all the elements of a traditional data center: storage, compute, networking, and management benefits include lower TCO, increased performance, and greater productivity within IT teams.
-Hyper-converged infrastructure (HCI) is software-defined as an IT infrastructure that virtualizes all of the elements of conventional “hardware-defined” systems.
-HCI includes, at a minimum, virtualized computing (a hypervisor), software-defined storage, and virtualized networking (software-defined networking).
+So, hyper-converged infrastructure (HCI) is a software-defined, unified system that combines all the elements of a traditional data center: storage, computing, networking, and management benefits, including lower TCO, increased performance, and greater productivity within IT teams.
+Hyper-converged infrastructure (HCI) is software-defined IT infrastructure that virtualizes all of the elements of conventional “hardware-defined” systems.
+At a minimum, HCI includes virtualized computing (a hypervisor), software-defined storage, and virtualized networking (software-defined networking).

 What can be done with hyper-converged infrastructure?

--True hybrid cloud can be achieved: Manage a mix of VM- and container-based applications, public cloud, deployed across a mix of the data center, and edge environments with VMware hybrid cloud.
+True hybrid cloud can be achieved: Manage a mix of VM—and container-based applications, public cloud, deployed across a mix of data center and edge environments with VMware hybrid cloud.

--Extend to the public cloud: Choose an as-a-service option from the largest HCI cloud ecosystem for less time spent managing infrastructure and the faster speed of deployment.
+Extend to the public cloud: Choose an as-a-service option from the largest HCI cloud ecosystem for less time spent managing infrastructure and faster deployment.

 HCI Cons and Drawbacks:

-Everything in the world has advantages with some disadvantages.
-With all the benefits of Hyperconverged Infrastructure, will customers want to use HCI in all the cases, whether having some drawbacks?
-While HCI has numerous tremendous benefits, there are certainly cons and drawbacks to being considered when looking at HCI solutions.
+Everything in the world has advantages but some disadvantages.
+With all the benefits of Hyperconverged Infrastructure, will customers want to use HCI in all cases, whether having some drawbacks?
+While HCI has numerous tremendous benefits, there are certainly cons and disadvantages to consider when looking at HCI solutions.
 What are these?
 Are there drawbacks to choosing HCI as a platform for virtualization infrastructure?
-We will take a look at the following drawbacks:
+We will take a look at the following disadvantages:

 Hyperconverged Infrastructure cost

-Organizations will need to consider their resource and capacity needs and determine if the proposed HCI solution scales linearly with those requirements are enough or not.
+Organizations will need to consider their resource and capacity needs and determine whether the proposed HCI solution scales linearly with those requirements.

 IS HCI solution black box?

 It means a lack of transparency of what is in the box and increased vendor lock-in.
-For the prime use cases of HCI, this is not a particular issue for HCI.
-Still, it becomes a limiting factor for many larger deployments or more sophisticated IT users, which require control over what building blocks are being used.
+This is not a particular issue for prime use cases of HCI.
+Still, it becomes a limiting factor for many larger deployments or more sophisticated IT users, which require control over the building blocks used.

 If different manufacturers and different equipment generations are in use, it’s far more likely that the system won’t effectively share resources in a fully elastic manner.
-Hence these capabilities should not be confused with a true cloud environment.
+Hence, these capabilities should not be confused with those of an actual cloud environment.